PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Kongregate Authentication.md

 * The user's ID
 * An authentication token valid for the (user,game) pair

-You can obtain these from Kongregate, by uploading a game.
+You can obtain these from Kongregate by uploading a game.

 ## Uploading a Sample Kongregate Game